raysers/Mflux-ComfyUI/README.md

 ![text2img](examples/Air.png)

-This process will download the full version of dev or schnell to .cache from Huggingface.
+This process will download the full version of dev or schnell to `.cache` from Huggingface.

-If your full version of dev or schnell has already been moved to models/Mflux, connecting an **Mflux Models Loader** and selecting your full version of dev or schnell will not trigger a download and will use your local full version model directly.

-Alternatively, the external node can be used to continue loading the 4BIT quantized model, such as:
+Alternatively, the external node can be used to continue loading the quantized models, such as:

 ![text2img](examples/Air_Local_models.png)